SCHOOL YEAR FIRST SACRAMENTS

 For more information, please contact the Director.

-Click HERE for First Sacraments Calendar.
+Click HERE for a PDF copy of First Sacraments Calendar.

 For Holy Communion to be administered to children, it is required that they have sufficient knowledge and be accurately prepared, so that according to their capacity they understand what the mystery of Christ means, and are able to receive the Body of the Lord with faith and devotion.
 (Code of Canon Law 913)